Publisher-Managed Access API

 hasAccess(...) returns an access decision:

-allowed: The visitor has active access.login_required: The visitor is not signed in to Ezoic Subscriptions on this site.denied: The visitor is signed in but does not have access.expired: The visitor had access, but it is no longer active.revoked: Access was removed.
+allowed: The visitor has active access.login_required: The visitor is not signed in to Ezoic Subscriptions on this site.denied: The visitor is signed in but does not have access.expired: The visitor had access, but it is no longer active.revoked: Access was removed.unknown_product: The product handle is not recognized for this site — usually a typo or an inactive product.

 For most integrations, show subscriber-only content only when the decision is allowed.
-Treat every other decision as no current access, then call showPaywall({ offer: "your-offer-key" }) or show your own message before opening checkout.
+Treat every other decision as no current access, then call showPaywall({ product: "your-product-handle" }) or show your own message before opening checkout.

 Anonymous visitors do not require a network request for access checks:

-Use getAccessTiers() when your site has several subscriber-only features:
+Use getProducts() when your site has several subscriber-only features:

 enableProTools();